ForeSee Survey Data

 For example, ForeSee may compile data on a customer’s interaction with a website (pages viewed, mouse clicks, etc.) and append that data to that customer’s survey.
 This is done with ForeSee® Replay, and more information is available here.
 If customers are complaining about a website, ForeSee® Replay helps ForeSee’s clients find and fix a problem quickly and efficiently.

 In addition, if a survey respondent is a client’s customer that was logged in to the client’s site when they took a survey, or if a survey invitation was presented in a point of sale receipt, the client may pass information about the customer to ForeSee, to append to the survey.
 This could be anything our client knows about its customer, but ForeSee does not accept sensitive personal information like account numbers or payment information.
 This is usually information about how long someone was a customer, whether they are a repeat buyer, etc.

 In all cases, ForeSee only hosts this data on the client’s behalf in ForeSee’s secure database.
-The data belongs to the client at all times, and ForeSee never passes personal data to a third party.
+The data belongs to the client at all times, and ForeSee never sells personal data to third parties.

 Most of ForeSee’s surveys are presented by random intercept, meaning you are randomly and anonymously invited to take a survey while using our client’s website or application.
 You cannot opt out of receiving the invitation, but we try to make it easy to decline.
 In most cases the invitation applies a cookie in your web browser to prevent a repeat invitation within 90 days, but if you clear your cookies you could be re-invited any time.